-Next, the AGCC has to consider whether Full Tilt's actions in America will cause them harm once online poker is legalized in the United States.
+Next, the AGCC has to consider whether Full Tilt's actions in America will cause them harm once online poker sites are legalized in the United States.

 The fact that they granted them a license could be a point of contention for future lawmakers.

 Their continued association with Full Tilt could put them at risk of not being able to service clients that want to service the U.S. once laws are passed.

 Looking at the Ordinance, an argument can be made that since Full Tilt woefully and blatantly violated U.S. laws, they are no longer fit to have a license.

 While Full Tilt is complying with the DOJ at present, that may be too little, too late.